A Transformative Experience

 Every year the Chancellor’s Scholars transcend the University’s expectations, and the program continues to make a concerted effort to supply Scholars with all the resources necessary to fulfill their goals.

-When asked how he felt the Chancellor’s Scholars Program has supported him, Jacob Choulet, a junior Scholar, replied, “The Chancellor’s scholars program is truly unique; I can’t imagine another place that has a group of over 200 students, faculty, and staff that want so much to see you succeed.
+When asked how he felt the Chancellor’s Scholars Program has supported him, Jacob Choulet, a senior Scholar, replied, “The Chancellor’s scholars program is truly unique; I can’t imagine another place that has a group of over 200 students, faculty, and staff that want so much to see you succeed.
 Every step of the way, the Chancellor’s scholars program has supported me, whether it be academically, personally, or financially.
 It has opened up countless opportunities and without it, I would not be where I am today.”

 The Chancellor’s Scholars are continuously challenged and push beyond their limits to realize their full potential.
 This year, we have chosen to embrace two specific themes: leadership and social change.
 Chancellor’s Scholars have been encouraged to conceptualize the aforementioned themes and then translate their ideas into action.
 With exercises in team-oriented leadership and a new study abroad opportunity, the program’s areas of focus have already begun to materialize.